brev/numenta-web/packages/numenta.com/pages/newsletter/2017/03/29/March-2017-newsletter.md

 world.
 We believe this work is a significant advance in our evolving theory of how the brain works and expect to share more details as it continues to develop.
-In the meantime, if you’re interested in learning more about it, our Open Source Flag Bearer, Matt Taylor, recently sat down with Jeff to discuss the latest research in detail, along with a number of HTM topics.
+In the meantime, if you’re interested in learning more about it, our Open Source Community Manager, Matt Taylor, recently sat down with Jeff to discuss the latest research in detail, along with a number of HTM topics.
 You can watch the entire conversation in the video series “[HTM Chat with Jeff